 Oscar started working with Pure Water for the World in 2008.
 He graduated from the Technologic University of Honduras in industrial management.
 He was born 1981, the only son of three children.
 He was a JCI Member for 2 years, sharing the belief that in order to create lasting positive change, we must improve ourselves and the world around us.
 He enjoys playing basketball and in 2012 he married Yudy — the love of his life.

 Mario started as a volunteer for Pure Water for the World in October 2012 and recently joined PWW as the local project manager.
 He graduated from Cranfield University, UK, obtaining an MSc in Community Water and Sanitation.
-Originally from Germany, he has spend almost a decade overseas, studying a bachelor in New Zealand, teaching English in Colombia and volunteering in the Bolivian jungle liberating a little baby monkey he named Catalina.
+Originally from Germany, he has spend almost a decade overseas, studying New Zealand, teaching English in Colombia and volunteering in the Bolivian jungle liberating a little baby monkey he named Catalina.
 He has now settled for a career in WASH, which he says allows him to bring people a gift every day: the gift of clean water.

 Arlen Francisco Mejía

 Margie Aracely Gonzalez Zepeda